Eng-Kyrolos-Ehab/AI-powered-attendance-with-facial-recognition/README.md

 # AI-powered-attendance-with-facial-recognition
 AI-powered attendance with facial recognition, emotions, gender and age detection.
 Securely stored in Excel.

+it powered by using AI model and python code

 # requirements library:
 -----------------------
 import os